rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/34_networking-and-communication/341_creating-ros-routed-networks.md

 1. On the left navigation bar, click **Networking>Networks**.
 2. Click **ADD NEW NETWORK** and select the network type as **Routed Network**.
 The **Create New Routed Network** page appears.
-3. Enter a name for routed network.
+3. Enter a name for the routed network.
 4. Select **ROS Distro**, as either **Kinetic** or **Melodic** based on ROS version of package components it will be binding to.
 5. Select the **Runtime** as **Cloud**.
 ![goo](/images/tutorials/routed-networks/create-cloud-routed-network.png?classes=border,shadow&width=40pc)
 6. From the Resource limit field, select the memory allocation and computational ability of the routed network.
 These resources are reserved in the platform for effective ROS communication.
-You can select one of the following resource limit based on your requirement.
+You can select one of the following resource limits based on your requirement.
   * **Small**: 1cpu core, 4 GiB memory
   * **Medium**: 2cpu core, 8 GiB memory
   * **Large**: 4cpu core, 16 GiB memory